 Anyway, it didn't work.

 Despite his hakpadah to put on his uniform every single time he needs to leave the house for any reason, no one has attacked him in any way.
 He wore his uniform to go check his motorcycle outside.
+He puts it on just to take out the garbage.
 He wore it to go out and help his father with the Erev Shabbat shopping.
 He wore it to get his post-Lag B'Omer haircut, and so on.

 But it has all been one big disappointment.